BroadcomMFD/cobol-control-flow/README.md

 **Follow these steps:**
 1. Open a Cobol file.
 2. Right click inside the file editor.
-    - A context menu opens.
+    - The context menu opens.
 3. Select *View COBOL Control Flow*.
     - The Cobol Control Flow graph is generated and displayed in a new window located to the side of the Cobol file.